1.) BALANCE TO BE PAID IN CASH

 2.)
 SELECTING A SITE:

 - The area where you want the playset placed needs to be FLAT and LEVEL.
 As with most playset kits, if the ground is not level, the playset will not be level, and possibly unsafe.
+The customer is responsible for ensuring that the playset is flat and level enough prior to our arrival.
+We will do our best to assemble and install your playset in the location that you have selected, if physically possible.
 Here is a link to a video that may be helpful.

 - Select a site in your yard that is level and free of rocks, stumps, tall grass, trees, and other protrusions.